orbitalsonic/Sonic-Water-Wave-Animation/README.md

 [![](https://jitpack.io/v/orbitalsonic/Water-Wave-Animation-Android.svg)](https://jitpack.io/#orbitalsonic/Water-Wave-Animation-Android)
 # Water-Wave-Animation-Android

-Water Wave Animation a wave-like progressbar in Android which has four shapes, circle, square, heart and star.
+Water Wave Animation is one of the most commonly used features in Android app.
+Using this Wave Animation makes the User Experience attractive.
+In this library, we are going to implement four shapes, Square, Heart, Start, and Circle.

 # Add Gradle Files